 Trust between brand and audience is an important building block of success.
 This is a quick guide to setting the foundations of becoming a trusted brand.

-When it comes to trusted brands, customers are like moths to lightbulbs – they will flood in droves to what is considered a trusted brand and they won’t mind spending slightly more than average with them.
+When it comes to brands, customers are like moths to lightbulbs – they will flood in droves to what is considered a trusted brand and they won’t mind spending slightly more than average on their product.

 Markets these days are extremely saturated.
 More and more companies are finding it harder to get their brand to stand out as the most trusted in their niche.
 The fact that there are now so many different business formats, including online and bricks-and-mortar, make it even harder.
-No stone seems to be unturned – no matter where you look in both the online and offline world, there are businesses squeezed into every sector.
-And when you are competing against other businesses that have been around for years, that squeeze feels even tighter…
+No stone is unturned – no matter where you look in both the online and offline world, there are businesses squeezed into every sector.
+And when you are competing against businesses that have been around for years, that squeeze feels even tighter…

 There is one thing that can help you stand out in such a saturated market – your customers’ trust.
 Make sure that you are the most trustworthy lightbulb in the room so that everyone buzzes around your brand.

 That can be very difficult in a room that is blinded by bulbs.
 But building trust is still possible.
 Ready to make your brand one of the most trusted of the bunch?
 Here’s a quick how-to guide on becoming a trusted brand.